JoelHKV/HelsinkiCityBikeApp/readme.md

 ## General Information

-The app is designed for exploring trips made with Helsinki city bikes and providing aggregated data for business optimization.
+The app is designed to facilitate exploration of trips made with Helsinki city bikes and provide aggregated data for business optimization purposes.

 ## Instructions and Features

-In 'Station' mode, the user can browse through a list of stations where bikes can be rented or returned.
-The list contains five columns: station name, address, place, operator and capacity.
-The user can also search a particular station with a search bar.
+In 'Station' mode, users can browse a list of stations where bikes can be rented or returned.
+The list includes five columns: station name, address, place, operator, and capacity.
+Users can also search for a specific station using the search bar.

-Each station on the list can be clicked for details.

-A click will show the location of the station on Google Maps alongsize additional buttons for details.
+Each station in the list can be clicked to view more details.
+Clicking on a station will display its location on Google Maps, along with additional buttons for more information.

-- 'Ave Departure' will display aggregated trip data from the station, as well as a radial heatmap revealing the direction bikes are headed.
+- 'Avg Departure' displays aggregated trip data from the station, including a radial heatmap that shows the direction bikes are headed.
-- 'Ave Return' will display aggregated trip data to the station, as well as a radial heatmap revealing the direction bikes are coming from.
+- 'Avg Return' displays aggregated trip data to the station, along with a radial heatmap showing the direction bikes are coming from.
-- 'Top Departure' will show the top 5 departures from this station as clickable Google Map markers.
-Clicking on a marker will reveal details about the specific journey.
+- 'Top Departure' shows the top 5 departures from the station as clickable Google Map markers.
+Clicking on a marker reveals details about the specific journey.
-- 'Top Return' will similarly show the top 5 returns to this station as clickable Google Map markers.
-Clicking on a marker will reveal details about the specific journey.
+- 'Top Return' similarly shows the top 5 returns to the station as clickable Google Map markers.
+Clicking on a marker reveals details about the specific journey.

-In 'Trip' mode, the user can browse through individual trips from one station to another.
-Due to the large number of trips, there are two scrolling options.
-The coarse scrolling on the left and the fine (normal) scrolling on the right.
-The data section is populated one day at the time and the user can change the date by clicking the date button.
-Also, at the beginning and end of the data section, there are buttons for 'Previous Day' and 'Next Day', respectively.
+In 'Trip' mode, users can browse individual trips from one station to another.
+Due to the large number of trips, there are two scrolling options: coarse scrolling on the left and fine (normal) scrolling on the right.
+The data section is populated one day at a time, and users can change the date by clicking the date button.
+Additionally, buttons for 'Previous Day' and 'Next Day' are available at the beginning and end of the data section, respectively.

-With the Departure and Return dropdown menus, the user can filter trips from and to a particular station.
-Since the amount of data is much smaller in this view, the entire date range will be shown.
-Finally, when the user clicks on a particular trip, it will be displayed on Google Maps.
-From there, the user can also click on the departure or return station to return to the station view.
+Using the Departure and Return dropdown menus, users can filter trips from and to a particular station.
+Since the amount of data is smaller in this view, the entire date range is shown.
+When a user clicks on a specific trip, it is displayed on Google Maps.
+From there, users can also click on the departure or return station to return to the station view.

-Here are some screenshots from the app:
+Below are some screenshots from the app:

  <p align="left">